OII-SDP-2016/how-to-learn-to-code/index.md

 **Complete the course at [Codecademy](https://www.codecademy.com/tracks/python).
 If you're lucky, this will take you one rainy weekend.
 If you're unlucky, the sun will come out.
 Nobody said it's going to be easy ;)**

+<sup>Codecademy follows a freemium model, so you can pay for additional quizzes and projects during the course.
+If you want you can do those, but actually we think you don't really need it.
+The free stuff is enough to give you a good foundation.</sup>

 ### 2. Installing Python on your computer

 * First it is important to get used to the command line [here](https://www.codecademy.com/courses/learn-the-command-line), if you aren't already.